Celebrate Juneteenth in Colorado, a day to mark freedom from slavery — and freedom for all people

 Long celebrated in the Black community with parties, barbecues, concerts, parades and more, Juneteenth is now a celebration for people from all racial and ethnic backgrounds.
 And more and more states across the U.S. now celebrate Juneteenth as an official holiday.

-Juneteenth became a formal holiday in Colorado in 2022, and it will be celebrated on June 19, of course.
+Juneteenth became a formal holiday in Colorado in 2022 and is celebrated in communities across the state on and around that date

 Where to celebrate Juneteenth in Colorado

-Attend the Southern Colorado Juneteenth Festival, which is expected to bring more than 26,000 people to the America the Beautiful Park in Colorado Springs on June 14, 15 and 16.
+Attend the Southern Colorado Juneteenth Festival, which is free and takes place at the Norris Penrose Indoor Event Center in Colorado Springs on June 20-21.

 The event celebrates cultural diversity and unity through food, music and fun.